maccmu/macposts/README.md

 cmake --build build
 ```

-to (re)compiles the project.
-This will produce a file ‘build/_macposts_ext.*’
+to (re)compile the project.
+This will produce a file ‘build/_macposts_ext.\*’
-(the suffix indicated by ‘*’ varies depending on your tools used).
-Finally, copy
+(the suffix indicated by ‘\*’ varies depending on your tools used).
+Finally,
-that ‘build/_macposts_ext.*’ file to the project root, where there should be an
+copy that ‘build/_macposts_ext.\*’ file to the project root, where there should
-existing file with the same name.
+be an existing file with the same name.

 To run the tests, use: